Mary Arden's Farm

 Mary Arden's House is the childhood home of Shakespeare's mother and sits alongside Palmer’s Farm, a living history experience transporting visitor’s back to the 1570’s.

-- See our rare breed animals
+- Geese herding, falconry displays and rare breed animals

 Visiting Mary Ardens House